derrickoswald/CIMSpark/README.md

 - __CIMTool__ to generate Scala and Javascript classes from the *Enterprise Architect* UML files
 - __CIMReader__ the main component that reads CIM files into Apache Spark RDD data structures
 - __CIMExport__ to generate RDF files from Apache Spark RDD data structures
-- __CIMJDBC__ example server and client JDBC access to CIM files loade into Apache Spark RDD data structures
+- __CIMJDBC__ example server and client JDBC access to CIM files loaded into Apache Spark RDD data structures

 Each of these is described more fully in its module README.